ijh165/FruitTetris/README.md

 Falling Fruits: http://www.wordgames.com/falling-fruits.html

 # System Requirements
-- This game requires Linux OS with GLEW (OpenGL Extension Wrangler Library) installed.
+- This game requires Linux OS with GLEW and freeglut installed.
 - Go to http://glew.sourceforge.net/index.html for instructions on how to install GLEW.
+- To install freeglut just type "sudo apt-get install freeglut3-dev" on terminal

 # To play the game
 1. Go to "source_code" folder (type "cd source_code" in terminal).